East Longmeadow High School

 East Longmeadow High School is a public high school located in East Longmeadow, Massachusetts, United States.
 It is the only secondary school (high school) in the East Longmeadow School District.
 It enrolls 833 students.
-It is known for being one of the highest ranked high schools in the state of Massachusetts.
+On November 7, 2023, the residents of East Longmeadow voted in favor of a debt exclusion which will allocate funds to build a brand new high school and pool.
+The project is expected to begin in summer of 2024, with the goal of the new building being ready for the 2026-2027 school year.